Employee Performance Evaluation Tells Them How They are Performing

 The performance evaluation process in organizations is ongoing - every day - as the manager or supervisor observes and coaches each employee's performance.

 In many organizations with a formal employee evaluation process, employees are ranked and rated in comparison to other employees.
-Raises are assigned based on both the assessment ranking and the rating - usually 1-5 - that the manager assigns to the employee's performance.
+Raises are assigned based on both the assessment ranking and the rating - usually one to five - that the manager assigns to the employee's performance.

-Additionally, some organizations determine, in advance, the percentage of employees whom you can rank, 1, 2, 3, 4, and 5.
+Additionally, some organizations determine, in advance, the percentage of employees whom you can rank one, two, three, four, and five.

 Managers and Employee Scores in an Evaluation

-Some managers dislike giving negative feedback and will inflate their workers' ratings to avoid difficult conversations or to make his department look good up against his peers.
+Some managers dislike giving negative feedback and will inflate their workers' ratings to avoid difficult conversations or to make their department look good up against their peers.
 However, remember that in the case of a layoff or firing, lawyers can subpoena these employee evaluations as evidence in a court case.

 Other managers feel that unless you were awarded a Nobel prize, you're nothing more than an average performer.
 These managers rate their employees lower than they should.
 This can demoralize employees and lead them to seek out new employment.

 Managers should keep in mind that low-performance ratings lessen an employee's chances of promotion and growth within the company.
 They increase the chance of a voluntary termination.
 An accurate low rating can help weed out bad employees, but an inaccurate one can drive high performers out of the company.

 If you receive an evaluation that you disagree with, most companies have an appeal process.
 You generally can meet with a Human Resources manager and your manager, and sometimes your boss's boss, to go over the reasons for your rating.
 You can present evidence that perhaps your boss forgot.
 A well-written self-evaluation can often head off a false appraisal.